 I grew up in Glen Ellen, California, in the heart of Sonoma Valley and greatly miss the trails, mountains, and wildlife back home.
 But I love exploring the many neighborhoods of Chicago, running and biking the lakefront, and seeing live performances around the city.
 I’m obsessed with making the dumbest possible jokes, as frequently as my friends will allow.

 I like thinking about questions that are easy to state and hard to solve.
-Although lately I’ve been getting into questions that are hard to state and easy(ish) to solve.
-I’m currently thinking about how to use cryptographic techniques to watermark generative AI outputs and structured encryption.
+I’m currently interested in structured encryption.
 I also like thinking about combinatorial questions about graphs, in particular those about trees and partitions, all of which stem from my work in computational redistricting.

 Before starting my PhD, I spent two years at the MGGG Redistricting Lab at Tufts University, working with Dr. Moon Duchin to connect the academic study of computational redistricting with real-world applications.
 Many of my past papers and projects stem from that work.